 "Tell me about a time you disagreed with a physician."
 "Describe a situation where a team member was not pulling their weight."
 "Give an example of a mistake you caught before it reached the patient."

 These test your judgment and your honesty.
 Use the STAR method but keep answers under two minutes.
 The interviewer wants specifics, not a monologue.
+ER nurse interview questions hit this category hardest because the room has the highest base rate of stories where someone was overruled or had to act fast without consensus.

 Clinical scenario questions